Build an ASP.NET Core app on a Mac or Linux using Visual Studio Code

 Publishing to Azure

-Once you've developed your application, you can easily use the Git integration built into Visual Studio Code to push updates to production, hosted on Microsoft Azure.
+VS Code provides Git integration to push updates to production, hosted on Microsoft Azure.

 Initialize Git in the folder you're working in.
 Tap on the Git viewlet and click the